charlespwd/mcgill-minerva-api/README.md

 # mcgill-minerva-api

-A javascript abstraction layer over McGill's awful minerva.
+A Javascript abstraction of McGill's Minerva.
 It can:
- * return your unofficial transcript as json
+ * fetch your transcript as json
- * search for courses (by dep, number and semester)
+ * search for courses (by department, course number and semester)
  * add/drop courses

 ## Getting Started